Find a graduate job: find out about employers

 Generating your own list of employers

-Our Finding a graduate job guide (campus only) explains some strategies for looking for employers, especially those who do not normally offer graduate training schemes.
+Our Finding a graduate job guide explains some strategies for looking for employers, especially those who do not normally offer graduate training schemes.
 It also shows how you can make your own contacts through developing your networks, including advice on how to use LinkedIn and Twitter.

 Our catalogue has two sections worth looking at: